jobyjoseph/Nodejs/Learning.md

 The reason, is the variable is not automatically attached to `global` object.

 ## Modules in Nodejs
-Modules in Nodejs prevent automatic attachement of variables or functions to global scope.
+Modules in Nodejs prevent automatic attachment of variables or functions to global scope.
 This reduces errors.
 In Nodejs, each file is a module.
 Variables or functions defined in a file is visible only within the module by default.